Four-component relativistic calculations in a multiwavelet basis with improved convergence: Developing of Squared Dirac Operator within Multiwavelets Field

 Following \citet{Wallmeier_1981}, the square of the Dirac operator is positive and bounded from below, while obviously sharing eigenfunctions and eigenvalues with the original operator:

 Shifting by $m^{2}c^{4}$ and rescaling by $2mc^{2}$ yields:

 where, for brevity, we define the \emph{generalized} mean-field potential:

 At convergence, the positive-energy orbital energies of $\hat{\mathfrak{D}}$ are $\epsilon_i = -mc^2 + \sqrt{m^2c^4 + 2mc^2\omega_i}$, where $\omega_i$ are the eigenvalues of the shifted-and-scaled \ac{SCF} equations above.
 Eq.~\eqref{eq:dirac-squared-scf-0} is close to the nonrelativistic \ac{HF} equations, despite the appearance of more complicated potential-like terms.
-Similarly to Eq.~\eqref{eq:dirac-scf-0} it can be recast as an integral equation and solved by iterative convolution:
+Once again, it can be recast as an integral equation and solved by iterative convolution:

 We choose to approximate the matrix elements of the $\hat{\mathfrak{D}}^{2}$ operator as:

 in the \emph{converged} occupied subspace and for a complete basis (\acp{MW} are to be regarded as a complete basis to within their predefined precision), this relation would be exact.\footnote{ The MRA construction only explicitly refines the occupied orbital space and the \ac{SCF} procedure iteratively block-diagonalizes the matrix representation of the Fock operator.
 Away from convergence, the off-diagonal blocks will be nonzero: